paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 (4) the type or conditions of the service.

-**(e) Reserve Component Officers Performing Inactive Duty Training.—** A reserve component officer who is entitled to compensation under [section 206 of this title](./chapter-003-basic-pay.md#section-206) and who is authorized aviation incentive pay under this section may be paid an amount of incentive pay that is proportionate to the compensation received under section 206 for inactive-duty training.
+**(e) Officers Performing Inactive Duty Training.—** An officer who is entitled to compensation under [section 206 of this title](./chapter-003-basic-pay.md#section-206) and who is authorized aviation incentive pay under this section may be paid an amount of incentive pay that is proportionate to the compensation received under section 206 for inactive-duty training.

 **(f) Relationship to Other Pay and Allowances.—**